gatling/frontline-doc/content/reference/current/user/binary/index.md

 ### Maven

+We use the standard Maven Deploy plugin; please refer to the [official documentation](https://maven.apache.org/plugins/maven-deploy-plugin/) for generic configuration options.

-You'll have to configure either `repository` or `snapshotRepository` block whether you want to deploy releases or snapshots.
+Configure either the `repository` or `snapshotRepository` block (or both), depending on whether you want to deploy releases or snapshots.

 ```xml
 <distributionManagement>